 Formative Evaluations will be completed in accordance with the requirements of the Florida Department of Education with additional informal and interim evaluations completed after on-site visits.
 Formal formative reports will include a review of operational accomplishments and challenges (e.g., staff, student recruitment/retention, partner board, etc.), actual versus proposed operation, objective progress, and recommendations for addressing any challenges.
 Comprehensive Summative Evaluation Reports will have additional information on overall program outcomes and more detailed information about those activities and operations with the greatest impact and success.
 Summative evaluations will be completed in accordance with the requirements of the FLDOE.
 Summative evaluations will include all elements of program operation; activities; enrollment and attendance; measures of academic performance; federal teacher impact surveys; feeder schools; staff information; and partnerships.
-Recommendations for program refinement will be based on quantitative and qualitative data collected to assess objective progress.
+Recommendations for program refinement will be based on guantitative and gualitative data collected to assess objective progress.
 Focus groups with providers, staff, students and parents may be conducted to collect additional data.
 The evaluation plans to scrutinize demographic and operational factors to understand performance, such as (1) Do teacher-student ratios correlate to success in objectives?; (2) Was success in objectives different among demographic subgroups?; and (3) Did factors such as ELL or lunch status correlate with student achievement?

 Evaluation Rubric: The proposed 21st CCLC grant proposes to use an Evaluation Rubric and Questionnaire for Formative Evaluation.
 The rubric is an evaluation tool that describes and assesses criteria for performance at various levels.
-It is the performance-based assessment process that is directly linked to Project Green's objectives and accurately reflects the progress toward established goals.
+It is the performance-based assessment process that is directly linked to Project Orange's objectives and accurately reflects the progress toward established goals.
 The analytic rubric will be utilized to assess specific criteria at each performance level, provide a score for each criterion, and include a composite score for overall performance.
 The rubric serves several purposes in the assessment process, including: (1) Creating a common framework and language for evaluation; (2) Providing staff with clear expectations about what will be assessed, as well as standards that should be met; (3) Increasing the consistency and objectivity of evaluating (especially scoring or rating) performances; (4) Providing staff with information about where they are in relation to where they need to be for success; and (5) Giving staff guidance in evaluating and improving their school site program and indicating the degree to which resources deliver on intended grant objectives.
-The Assessment

-Rubric for Formative Site Program Evaluation report will be assessed according to ten criteria at four levels of performance.
+The Assessment Rubric for Formative Site Program Evaluation report will be assessed according to ten criteria at four levels of performance.
 Rubric criteria were adapted from the American Evaluation Association Program Evaluation Standards.
 This evaluation rubric is designed to assist Orlando ASAS to better serve the short and long-term needs of its constituents.

 Data Collection Methods: The objectives identified in the RFP's online system are an integral part of the evaluation plan since data collection and analysis are founded upon those proposed objectives for successful progression.
 Although not all metrics are assessed multiple times (e.g., annual state assessments), sufficient measures are included for each objective to assess progress at least three times per program year.
+OASAS and OCPS utilize a formal data sharing agreement that outlines acceptable student data collection and storing processes, reporting processes, and requires that each parent sign a formal data sharing consent for the 21st CCLC student.
 All data will be collected by the program and provided to the evaluator, as the evaluator will be included in agreements with parents to view information.
 The evaluator will provide direct assistance in setting up databases, creating assessments, and developing or modifying surveys to support the program.